Lynn Bowles

-Lynn Bowles is a British broadcaster and a former traffic weekday mornings reporter for BBC Radio 2.
+Lynn Bowles (born 1963) is a Welsh broadcaster and a former traffic weekday mornings reporter for BBC Radio 2.

 Early life

-Bowles was born in Splott, Cardiff, Wales, and is the youngest of three siblings.
+Bowles was born in Splott, Cardiff, Wales in 1963, and is the youngest of three siblings.
 Her father, Cliff, was a marine engineer; her mother, Josephine, was born in Monmouth but moved to Rumney in Cardiff.

 Bowles attended St Hilda's School, a boarding school in Somerset, before moving to Llanishen High School when the family lived in Rudry.
 She went on to university in Coventry.

 Broadcasting career

 After university, Bowles worked in New Orleans for a TV news station.
 She returned to the UK in the early 1990s but struggled to find work.
 Eventually she secured a position as a traffic reporter with LBC, on Richard Littlejohn's show.
 She subsequently joined the Nationwide programme on BBC Radio 5 Live where she remained for eight years before moving to BBC Radio 2 in 2000 as the first official traffic news reporter for weekday mornings.

 From Saturday 9 June 2012, and for eight consecutive weeks, Bowles presented her own show on BBC Radio Wales, featuring guests such as Ken Bruce with whom she appeared as travel reporter on his show on BBC Radio 2.

 Since 2 November 2014, she has presented a weekly Sunday afternoon show on BBC Radio Wales.

 On 16 March 2018, during The Chris Evans Breakfast Show and Ken Bruce's mid-morning show, Bowles announced that she would be leaving BBC Radio 2, after 18 years of broadcasting.
-Her last day was 29 March 2018.
+Her last day was on 29 March 2018.
 Bowles continues with her BBC Radio Wales broadcasting.